 The quality of your chocolate depends on how finely you grind your sugar, cocoa nibs, vanilla beans and salt.
 This depends on how fine your coffee blender can grind everything and what type of coffee grinder you have.

-It's best to buy coffee grinder with different settings (like this one) so that you can adjust how fine you'd like your cocoa nibs to be.
+It’s best to buy a coffee grinder with different settings (like this one) so that you can adjust how fine you’d like your cocoa nibs to be.

 If you think that your finished chocolate is not as smooth as you like, it’s a good idea to put the cocoa nibs through the coffee grinder twice and make sure that you sieve the ground cocoa nibs afterwards.
 This way, you are going to get rid of the biggest pieces and you can either save them for later or put them through the grinder again.

 If you are going to make chocolate at home from cocoa nibs regularly, it might be worth investing in something more robust or even purchase a professional chocolate grinder.
 These are fairly expensive, so unless you are planning to make your chocolate making into more than just an occasional hobby, it’s probably not worth it.

 What can I use instead of cane sugar?